Holograms Changing the Music World

-Hologram concerts truly are a unique experience and they offer music lovers the chance to enjoy something they may have missed out, or want to relive all over again.
+Hologram concerts truly are a unique experience and they offer music lovers the chance to enjoy something they may have missed out, or want to relive all over again, much like online pokies sites offer players an opportunity to enjoy their favourite games from all around the world.
 In a way, they are not that much different to when Freddie Mercury’s voice is played over a live performance if the original band members, or when David Bowie’s music is played live in a concert venue.

 In the future we’re sure to see more hologram tours, and the chances are we’ll not only see dead musicians performing, but live ones too.
 Just like in Black Mirror.

 - What You May Not Know About Elvis Presley

 - Longest Running Musical Theatre Of All Time

 - Country Music’s Best Guitarists

 - Why Listening to Music is Good for Your Health

 - 3 Things You Probably Didn’t Know About Pink Floyd